-- Election Procedure Commission a Select Commission with fixed duration and narrow scope formed to make recommendations to the Executive Board on how to better hold elections at the next annual meeting - Commission for an event a Select Commission with fixed duration and narrow scope formed to plan and execute a specific event. - Marketing Commission a Standing Commission with continual duration and broad scope that focuses on the promotion of our Association - Singles League Commission a Standing Commission with continual duration but specific scope that handles the day-to-day operations of our singles league
+- Election Procedure Commission a Select Commission with fixed duration and narrow scope formed to make recommendations to the Executive Board on how to better hold elections at the next annual meeting, to be staffed before October 1st of each calendar year and to cease to be staffed at the conclusion of the election for which it was staffed - Commission for an Event a Select Commission with fixed duration and narrow scope formed to plan and execute a specific event - Marketing Commission a Standing Commission with continual duration and broad scope that focuses on the promotion of our Association - Singles League Commission a Standing Commission with continual duration but specific scope that handles the day-to-day operations of our singles league

-There is expected to be some overlap between Commissions; for example, an event Commission may work with the Marketing Commission to produce design and merchandise for an event.
+There is expected to be some overlap between commissions; for example, an Event Commission may work with the Marketing Commission to produce designs for print or merchandise.

-In addition to Commissions, The Executive Board may establish Advisory Groups, Joint Committees, or other groups, to aid in the operations and success of the Association.
+In addition to commissions, the ILSA Executive Board may establish advisory groups, joint committees, or other groups, to aid in the operations and success of the Association.
 Such proposals require a majority vote of the Executive Board.